Congruence Property In Conformal Field Theory: Basics of modular tensor categories

 Thus, if $\rho$ is a modular representation of $\A$, it follows from Section \ref{ss:SL2} that $\rho = \rho^\zeta_x$ for some $12$-th root of unity $x \in \k$.
 Thus $\rho(\fs)^2=\pm C$.
 More precisely, $\rho(\fs)^2=x^6 C$.

 A modular category $\A$ is called \emph{anomaly-free} if the quotient $\gq{\A}=1$.
-The terminology addresses the associated anomaly-free TQFT with such modular category \cite{Turaev}.
+The terminology addresses the associated anomaly-free TQFT with such a modular category \cite{Turaev}.
 In this spirit, we will simply call the quotient $\a_\A:=\gq{\A}$ the \emph{anomaly} of $\A$.
-In fact, the anomaly of $\A$, or its square root, is a factor of the Reshetikhin-Turaev invariants of 3-manifold associated with $\A$.